 While good photographers know that consistency in how they create photographs leads to developing their photographic style, great photographers know that style is not solely based on the equipment you use, but how you use the equipment available.
 In this case, I was able to maintain a style that I like, the use of bokeh to help set the mood of the image, with the ring light.
 While there is an optional dimmer to reduce the light output from the ring light, I instead utilized the optional “slits” mask that came with my Rosco LitePad Loop Pro kit.
 This mask reduced the light output so I could utilize a wider aperture on my lens and created a brilliant catch light in my model’s eyes.

-These are the optional Rosco LitePad Loop masks that easily attache to the ring light.
+These are the optional Rosco LitePad Loop masks that easily attache online casino to the ring light.

 The Rosco LitePad Loop is a lightweight ring light that mounts to the camera so the lens runs through the LitePad Loop’s center.
 This positioning creates a smoothing effect of skin based on the physics rule, “The Angle of Incidence is Equal to the Angle of Reflection.”
 Thus, this light/lens mounting combination eliminates or reduces shadows often created by the pores of the skin, which results in a smoother look of the model’s complexion.
 This type of on-axis lighting reduces blemishes and wrinkles making it a perfect light for beauty, portrait, headshots, and glamour photography.